California State Route 203: Route description

+Route 203 is defined in section 503, subsection (a), of the California Streets and Highways Code, and that the highway is "from the Mono County line near Minaret Summit to Route 395".
+In addition, subdivision (b) permits the state to relinquish control of the portion of Route 203 located within Mammoth Lakes to the town.

-The route's western terminus is at Minaret Summit, on the border of Mono County and Madera County approximately 7 miles northeast of Devils Postpile National Monument.
+SR 203's western terminus is at Minaret Summit, on the border of Mono County and Madera County approximately 7 miles northeast of Devils Postpile National Monument.
 It then heads east and intersects with Mammoth Scenic Loop Road, before entering the town of Mammoth Lakes, where it is known as both "Minaret Road" and "Main Street".
 It continues east to its eastern terminus at U.S. Route 395.

 West of SR 203's western terminus, the road continues locally as "Postpile Road" or "Minaret Summit Rd" for 8.5 miles passing Devils Postpile National Monument and ending at Red's Meadow Resort and Pack Station.
 East of US-395, the road continues for 1.7 miles as "Old Hwy" connecting utility yards and rural residences to the route.

 Minaret Summit receives significant snowfall during the winter.
 The highway usually closes between Minaret Summit and the Main Lodge of Mammoth Mountain Ski Area before Thanksgiving and usually does not open much before Memorial Day.
 There is no actual road closure gate here, as the highway is simply not plowed past the area west of the lodge where ski lifts cross over the road.